SmBe19/LD38/assetcreation/LD38Monologue.md

 *If radio antenna module is built*

-> Button with „scan for signals“ is shown and highlighted
+> Button with „scan for survivors“ is shown and highlighted